rubenlagus/TelegramBots/HOWTO.md

                          * Just replace <file_path> with File.getFilePath();
                          */

-                        // In This example, we just print here the filePaths System.out.println(file.getFilePath());
+                        // In this example, we just print here the filePaths System.out.println(file.getFilePath());
                     } catch (TelegramApiException e) {
                         //TODO: so some error handling